MeltwaterArchive/lighter/README.md

     - '123456'
 ```

-### NewRelic
+### New Relic
-If [NewRelic deployment notifications](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/deployment-notifications) are desired you need to
-both supply your [NewRelic REST API key](https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/api-keys) (NOT the license key given to the agent) and set the `NEW_RELIC_APP_NAME` environment variable on the service:
+To send [New Relic deployment notifications](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/deployment-notifications) supply your [New Relic REST API key](https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/api-keys) (different from the license key given to the agent) and set the `NEW_RELIC_APP_NAME` environment variable on the service.
+For example

 *globals.yml*
 ```
 newrelic:
-  token: 'i_am_an_api_token'
+  token: '123abc'
 ```

 *myservice.yml*